How the Complications That Accompany Anorexia Attack the Body

 Stress hormones may increase, but thyroid levels usually drop.
 After treatment and weight restoration, estrogen levels may return to normal and period cycles can resume.
 However, in some extreme cases, even after treatment, normal menstruation cycles never return.

 If a woman with anorexia becomes pregnant before weight restoration, she has a higher risk for a miscarriage, a cesarean section delivery, and a baby with a low birth weight or birth defects.
 Women with anorexia also have greater odds of experiencing postpartum depression.
-Because of the impact on the reproductive system, women with anorexia that attempt fertility treatments generally have lower chances for success.
+Because of the impact on the reproductive system, women with anorexia who attempt fertility treatments generally have lower chances for success.

 Among young people with type one diabetes, low blood sugar is a major risk.

 Diabulimia, a disorder in which clients deliberately forgo or reduce their daily doses of insulin to reduce their weight, is particularly dangerous.
-Very high blood sugar levels may cause diabetic ketoacidosis, a condition that causes keytones, or acidic chemicals, to accumulate in the body.
+Very high blood sugar levels may cause diabetic ketoacidosis, a condition that causes ketones, or acidic chemicals, to accumulate in the body.
 This condition can produce comas or death.

 Recovery is Possible